medic/cht-tech-radar-contributors/radar/2023-09-12/couch2pg.md

 tags:       [data]
 ---

+[couch2pg](https://github.com/medic/couch2pg) is library and cli for one-way replicating CouchDB databases to PostgreSQL 9.4+.

-Maintenance: look into cht-sync and cht-pipeline instead.
+It is currently in maintenance.
+Look into [cht-sync](https://github.com/medic/cht-sync) and [cht-pipeline](https://github.com/medic/cht-pipeline) instead.